Supabase Connection Pool Exhausted: Fix the Serverless Anti-Pattern

-Your Vercel / Cloudflare / Netlify functions all 500 simultaneously.
-Logs are full of:
+Your Vercel / Cloudflare / Netlify functions all return 500 at once, and the logs are full of one of these:

 error: remaining connection slots are reserved for non-replication